keithgaines/Bulky/BulkyWeb/Notes.md

 # Shopping Cart

 - ApplicationUserRepository got implemented into UnitOfWork in case you need to work with the user account
+- This was useful for having the create/manage user functionality under content management of admin view

 # Order Header